lelandbatey/CS-223-WSUTC/Homework03/cs223-homework03-handwritten_explanation.md

 counts as white space?
 Line feed?
 Cairrage return?
 Non-breaking spaces?
 Em spaces?
 Zero width spaces?
 Do we need to handle all white space?

+## Question 5:

+What do we print if we don't find what the person is looking for?